Dancin' Around Dance Studio Recital/Showcase Handbook

 HAIR MUST BE PULLED NEATLY AWAY FROM THE STUDENTS FACE

-By Mid-December through Mid-January, the instructor will measure students.
+Costumes will be ordered by the studio and students will be measured by their instructor during class time.
 The instructor will determine costume sizes, as it is easier for the instructor to determine the correct sizes with the student’s measurements.
 If a wrong size is ordered, the studio will properly handle the situation with no additional cost to the parents.
 If parents strongly suggest a certain size, the parent will be responsible to replace the costume at their own expense.
 We strongly recommend that the student names be placed on the inside tag of ALL costumes/pieces for identification purposes.

 All costume deposits and payments are non-refundable and non-transferable as costumes are custom ordered and non-returnable.
-Costumes take anywhere from 8 weeks to 18 weeks in productions before being shipped out to the studio.
-In June, the students will perform in the DADS annual recital showcasing their progress.
-Costumes are ordered for this event and a mandatory deposit of $50.00 per costume or 50% of the total costume cost as agreed upon in the payment arrangement.
-The final balance will be due in February.
-The costume fee is $85.00 per costume and does not include tights or shoes.
-Costumes will not be ordered without a deposit.
-There will be a $20.00 late charge added to the balance of costume if not paid by the due date.
-Once costumes are ordered, there are no refunds.
+Costume fees are added to your tuition invoice.
+Costumes take anywhere from 6 -10 weeks in productions before being shipped out to the studio.
+The costume fee is $85.00 per costume and does not include tights or dance shoes.
+There will be a $20.00 late charge added to the balance of the costume if not paid by the due date.

 Costumes are the students’ to keep after the annual recital.
-If costumes have not been picked up by the season’s June Recital date; costumes then becomes the property of Dancin’ Around Dance Studio.
+If costumes have not been picked up by the season’s June Recital date; costumes then become the property of Dancin’ Around Dance Studio.